microsoft/azure-iot-developer-kit/docs/_pages/home.md

 ---

 <div class="landing-page-video">
-  {% include whatsnew.html news = "11/30: There is a bug found in Arduino IDE v1.8.7.
-Please stick with v1.8.6 for the IoT DevKit." link = "Learn more" url="https://github.com/arduino/Arduino/issues/8040" %}
+  {% include whatsnew.html news = "2/11: There is a bug found in Arduino IDE v1.8.7.
+If you have this version installed on your machine, please upgrade to v1.8.8 for the IoT DevKit." link = "Arduino IDE" url="https://www.arduino.cc/en/Main/Software" %}
 </div>

 {% include feature_row id="part1" type="right" %}